syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph.AppendText("Chapter");
 //Set a built-in heading style. paragraph.ApplyStyle(BuiltinStyle.Heading3);
-//Add the text into the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+Add the text to the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
 //Add a paragraph to the section. paragraph = section.AddParagraph();